Frequently Asked Questions for Outgoing Study Abroad & Exchange Students

 Can I go on a program offered by another university or program provider?

-In most cases, yes.
 Since HPU students must earn the last 32 credits of their degree from HPU, an unaffiliated study abroad program during the senior year is not an option.
-Most often, students seek out these unaffiliated programs to study in a country where HPU does not have a study program.
+Most often, students seek out these unaffiliated programs to study coursework not available through HPU’s international partnerships.
 The credits must be earned from an institution that is recognized by an accredited international university, or another accredited university in the U.S. Students should research thoroughly the unaffiliated programs they are considering.
 Review the unaffiliated programs information page for a list of questions and important things you should know when researching and applying to an unaffiliated program.
 HPU strongly discourages enrollment in programs in areas under U.S. Department of State Travel Warnings.

 Keep in mind that students’ financial aid packages may change for an unaffiliated study abroad programs.
 For more information, review the information on the Financial Aid for Study Abroad page, including the Financial Aid Policy on Study Abroad, then contact the Office of Financial Planning.